scipy-conference/scipy_proceedings/papers/jake_vanderplas/jake_vanderplas.rst

 That is, with a flat prior in :math:`F`, the Bayesian posterior is maximized at precisely the same value as the frequentist result!
 So despite the philosophical differences, we see that the Bayesian and frequentist point estimates are equivalent for this simple problem.

 .. [#note_flat] A flat prior is an example of an improper prior: that is, it cannot be normalized.
-In practice, we could remedy this by imposing some bounds on possible values: say, :math:`0 < F < F_{tot}`, the total flux of all sources in the sky.
+In practice, we can remedy this by imposing some bounds on possible values: say, :math:`0 < F < F_{tot}`, the total flux of all sources in the sky.
+As this normalization term also appears in the denominator, it does not affect the posterior.

 You might notice that we glossed over one important piece here: the prior, :math:`P(F)`.
 The prior allows inclusion of other information into the computation, which becomes very useful in cases where multiple measurement strategies are being combined to constrain a single model (as is the case in, e.g. cosmological parameter estimation).
 The necessity to specify a prior, however, is one of the more controversial pieces of Bayesian analysis.

 A frequentist will point out that the prior is problematic when no true prior information is available.
-Though it might seem straightforward to use a **non-informative prior** like the flat prior mentioned above, there are some surprising subtleties involved. [#stark]_ It turns out that in many situations, a truly uninformative prior cannot exist!
+Though it might seem straightforward to use an **uninformative prior** like the flat prior mentioned above, there are some surprising subtleties involved. [#uninformative]_ It turns out that in many situations, a truly uninformative prior cannot exist!
 Frequentists point out that the subjective choice of a prior which necessarily biases the result should have no place in scientific data analysis.

 A Bayesian would counter that frequentism doesn't solve this problem, but simply skirts the question.
 Frequentism can often be viewed as simply a special case of the Bayesian approach for some (implicit) choice of the prior: a Bayesian would say that it's better to make this implicit choice explicit, even if the choice might include some subjectivity.
 Furthermore, as we will see below, the question frequentism answers is not always the question the researcher wants to ask.

-.. [#stark] For an enlightening discussion, see Philip B. Stark, *Constraints versus Priors*, http://www.stat.berkeley.edu/~stark/Preprints/constraintsPriors13.pdf
+.. [#uninformative] The flat prior in this case can be motivated by maximum entropy; see, e.g. [Jeffreys1946]_.
+Still, the use of uninformative priors like this often raises eyebrows among frequentists: there are good arguments that even "uninformative" priors add information; see e.g. [Evans2002]_.

 Where The Results Diverge
 -------------------------
 In the simple example above, the frequentist and Bayesian approaches give basically the same result.
-In this case, arguments over the use of a prior and the philosophy of probability may seem frivolous.
-While it is easy to show that the two approaches are often equivalent for simple problems, it is also true that they can diverge greatly for more complicated problems.
+In light of this, arguments over the use of a prior and the philosophy of probability may seem frivolous.
+However, while it is easy to show that the two approaches are often equivalent for simple problems, it is also true that they can diverge greatly in other situations.
 In practice, this divergence most often makes itself most clear in two different ways:

 1. The handling of nuisance parameters: i.e. parameters which affect the final result, but are not otherwise of interest.
 2. The different handling of uncertainty: for example, the subtle (and often overlooked) difference between frequentist confidence intervals and Bayesian credible regions.